 Housing providers must agree to permit physical modifications to a building or dwelling unit when such modifications would permit a person with a disability to access, use, and enjoy a dwelling unit.
 However, the question of who must pay the cost of the modification depends on which laws cover the situation.

 Also, all multifamily housing designed and constructed after 1991 must comply with accessibility requirements found in the federal Fair Housing Act.
-For more information on the seven accessibility guidelines for new construction of multifamily buildings, see http://www.fairhousingfirst.org/
+For more information on the seven accessibility guidelines for new construction, see http://www.fairhousingfirst.org/